torvalds/linux/Documentation/driver-api/gpio/driver.rst

 drain, and the IN output value is low, it will be driven low as usual.
-But if the IN output value is set to high, it will instead *NOT* be driven high, instead it will be switched to input, as input mode is high impedance, thus achieveing an "open drain emulation" of sorts: electrically the behaviour will be identical, with the exception of possible hardware glitches when switching the mode of the line.
+But if the IN output value is set to high, it will instead *NOT* be driven high, instead it will be switched to input, as input mode is high impedance, thus achieving an "open drain emulation" of sorts: electrically the behaviour will be identical, with the exception of possible hardware glitches when switching the mode of the line.